DeltaRazero/numio-cpp/README.md

 ## Usage

-The `NumIO` namespace provides two main template classes: `IntIO` for integer data I/O and `FloatIO` for floating-point data I/O.
+The `numio` namespace provides two main template classes: `IntIO` for integer data I/O and `FloatIO` for floating-point data I/O.

 Following is a short description of features.